Rackle History, Family Crest & Coats of Arms

 John Takel held at Traneby, in the East Riding or Yorkshire .
 Beatrix, daughter of Gilbert Thakel, was the wife of William de Wentworth of Wentworth-Woodhouse (acquired by his father through an heiress in the time of Henry III.), and the mother of two sons: 1.
 William, ancestor of the Earls of Strafford; and 2.
 Richard, Bishop of London and Chancellor of England in 1338.

 About 1272, Magister Galfrid Takel, Simon Thakel, and Ralph Thakel all occur in the same county: and Alan, Benedict, Matthew, and Robert Takel in Oxfordshire. - Rotuli Hundredorum.
 The latter was Marshal of Woodstock in 1280: and more than a hundred years after that, a Robert Takel was Prior of Rosedale in Yorkshire.
 A third Robert, Rector of Marsh-Gibbon in Cambridgeshire, died in 1479.

 The Hundredorum Rolls of 1273 also included: William de Takeleye, Essex; Agnes de Takele, Oxfordshire; Robert de Takkele, Oxfordshire; and Willani de Tackeleg, Essex.

 Early History of the Rackle family

-Another 157 words (11 lines of text) covering the years 1200, 1273 and 1325 are included under the topic Early Rackle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Rackle research.
+Another 142 words (10 lines of text) covering the years 1200, 1273, 1325, 1529, 1194 and 1202 are included under the topic Early Rackle History in all our PDF Extended History products and printed products wherever possible.